ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 ```
 l DEBUG
 ```
-so it is possible to see the connection coming in from Bluemix Secure gateway  as illustrated in figure below.
+So it is possible to see the connection coming in from Bluemix Secure gateway  as illustrated in figure below.
 ![SG Trace](sg-trace.png)

-### 5- Download the API Connect certificate
+### Step 5- Download the API Connect certificate
  The connection between bluemix app to back end data access service needs to be over HTTPS, HTTP over SSL.
 To make SSL working end to end we need to do certificate management, configure trust stores, understand handshaking, and other details that must be perfectly aligned to make the secure communication work.
 [See SSL summary](ssl.md)

 To access the certificate use a Web browser, like Firefox, to the target URL using HTTPS.
 Access the Security > Certificate from the locker icon on left side of the URL field.
 (Each web browser has their own way to access to the self certified certificates)